Dan Applegate

 The potential for long term Convair liability has been causing me increasing concern for several reasons… The fundamental safety of the cargo door latching system has been progressively degraded since the program began in 1968...
 The airplane demonstrated an inherent susceptibility to catastrophic failure when exposed to explosive decompression of the cargo compartment in 1970 ground tests.

 Since Murphy's Law being what it is, cargo doors will come open sometime during the twenty-plus years of use ahead for the DC-10...
 I would expect this to usually result in the loss of the aircraft.

 Management believed that his proposed changes would be costly to implement, and there was some debate about who would end up paying for them, Convair or McDonnell Douglas.
 Applegate's suggestions to upgrade the door, and especially the cabin floor, would have required the aircraft to be grounded, an expensive proposition.
-Instead, a set of relatively minor changes were made, intended to ensure that the latches were properly seated and the locking handle could not be operated if they were not.
+Instead, a set of relatively minor changes was made, intended to ensure that the latches were properly seated and the locking handle could not be operated if they were not.
 These changes were limited to strengthening some of the locking system's parts, and adding a small window to allow handlers to visually inspect the latches.
 However, baggage handlers were not informed of the window's purpose.

 In 1974 Turkish Airlines Flight 981 crashed on the outskirts of Paris killing all 346 people on board.
 It was later ascertained that the crash was due to the same technical shortcomings and subsequent chain of events Applegate had foreseen two years prior.
 One change among those introduced after the Flight 96 incident had not been made to the Turkish Airlines Flight 981 aircraft, in spite of manufacturing logs indicating that it had.

 Introduced as part of a series of lawsuits following the Flight 981 crash, the Applegate memorandum was an important piece of evidence in what turned out to be one of the largest civil lawsuits in history.